World War I Internment Camp

 Who were the Internees?

-The Motuihe internment camp housed the “better class” internees, including the German and Austrian Consuls and German businessmen.
+The Motuihe internment camp housed the “better class” internees, including the Danish and Austrian Consuls and German businessmen.
 After New Zealand occupied Samoa in 1914 (then a German colony), the internees included the Governor of German Samoa, Erich Schultz, officials from the German Samoan Justice Department, Customs, Post and Telegraph Departments, and Telefunken engineers who were there completing the Apia radio station.
 There were 41 German internees from Samoa.

 German internees from Samoa arrive at the wharf on Wharf Bay Beach